divakaivan/transaction-stream-data-pipeline/README.md

 * **PySpark**: The data from Kafka is then processed using PySpark Structured Streaming.
 This involves transforming individual transaction data into rows fit for a database.

-* **Forex API**: GBP/x exchange rates are taken from an online API and updates every 24 hours.
+* **Forex API**: GBP/x exchange rates are taken from an online API and updated every 24 hours.

 * **PostgreSQL**: After processing, the data is stored in PostgreSQL.